Rajpratik71/sheepdog-wiki/Getting-Started.md

 $ qemu-system-x86_64 sheepdog:Alice
 </pre>

-2. Boot the virtual machine without sheep daemon started on local node
+2. Boot the virtual machine with a sheepdog daemon running on a remote node
 <pre>
 $ qemu-system-x86_64 sheepdog:192.168.2.45:7000:Alice
 </pre>